Observer Design Pattern

 }

-• We add three private variables to manage the state of weather: temperature, pressure, and humidity.
+• Three variables to manage the state of weather: temperature, pressure, and humidity.

-• registerObserver(Observer observer): When an observer registers, we just add it to the list.
+• registerObserver(Observer observer): When an observer registers, we add it to the list using this method.

-• removeObserver(Observer observer): When an observer wants to un-register, we just remove it from the list.
+• removeObserver(Observer observer): When an observer wants to un-register, we remove it from the list using this method.

 • setWeatherData(float temperature, float humidity, float pressure): We get updated weather data using this method.
 So whenever we get fresh data, we call notifyObservers() inside this method.